jardahrazdera/portfolio-jaroslav-tech/README.md

 * **Singleton Pattern for Global Settings:** To manage site-wide settings, the project employs the Singleton design pattern for a specific Django model.
 This ensures that there is only one row in the database for global configurations (like the "Coming Soon" switch), preventing inconsistencies and providing a single source of truth for the application's state.
 * **Clean and Sustainable Code:** The codebase adheres to the PEP 8 style guide and emphasizes readability and maintainability.
 It follows the "fat models, thin views" philosophy, with clear separation of concerns.
 Comprehensive comments and a logical project structure make the code easy to navigate and understand for other developers.
 * **Automated Deployment with CI/CD:** The entire deployment process is automated using GitHub Actions.
 Every push to the `main` branch triggers a workflow that builds, tests, and deploys the application to the production server.
 This ensures that every update is delivered quickly, reliably, and consistently, minimizing the risk of human error.
+* **Performance Optimization with Redis Caching:** To enhance performance and reduce database load, the application uses Redis for caching.
+Expensive queries, such as the project list, are cached to provide a faster user experience.
+The caching logic is implemented with user-specific keys to ensure data privacy and correctness.

 ---